 I don't know, man.

-This is a good time as any to remind you that nothing Alex says means a thing.
+This is a good time as I need to remind you that nothing Alex says means a thing.

-Hospitals are empty all over the country because most surgeries are elective and things and people hypochondriac and people do constant medical stuff because they want the pain pills.
+No, hospitals are empty all over the country because most surgeries are elective and things and people hypochondriac and people get constant medical stuff because they want the pain pills.

-There are whole industries where they're doing constant surgeries per finger, and people get, you know, surgeries every month, so they get their pain pills.
+There are whole industries where they're doing constant surgeries per finger and people get surgeries every month so they get their pain pills.

 Of course, every time they put you under, it causes brain damage.

-Now, the reason there's so many brain-damaged people everywhere is the average person's have like 15 surgeries by 50.
-I was just like, uh-oh, uh-oh.
+Another reason there's so many brain damage people everywhere is the average person's had like 15 surgeries by 50.

-That being under anesthesia doesn't cause brain damage unless something goes wrong.
+I should tell you that being under anesthesia doesn't cause brain damage unless something goes wrong with the procedure.

 That seems like something the health ranger must have told Alex, and now he's just repeating on air without looking it up.